Paralegal Schools in Indiana

 Paralegal Degree Programs in Indiana

-The B.S. in Legal Studies at Ball State University has been approved by the American Bar Association as a paralegal training program and provides a more in-depth study of legal theory and application than comparable A.A.S. programs.
-Students are able to further specify their interest in law by selecting either a ‘business option’ or a ‘public law option’.
+The Bachelor of Science (BS) in Legal Studies at Ball State University has been approved by the American Bar Association as a paralegal training program and provides a more in-depth study of legal theory and application than comparable AAS programs.
+Students are able to further specify their interest in law by selecting either a “business option” or a “public law option.”
 The business option’s curriculum gives an excellent overview of legal issues in typical business settings and is designed for students who intend on working in insurance, finance, law office management or accounting.
 Conversely, the public law option focuses on government, politics, and public policy.
 This program is designated as pre-law and is a great option for students who are interested in a variety of legal careers and wish to explore the legal field in more depth.

 Saint Mary-of-the-Woods College